Moisture Levels are only enabled for zones in Flexible Daily Schedules.

 - Current Moisture Balance for the day with that day's debit & credits calculated.

-10) If you have a zone in multiple schedules, it's not uncommon for the moisture level to go above the Field Capacity for the zone.
+If you have a zone in multiple schedules, it's not uncommon for the moisture level to go above the Field Capacity for the zone.
 This is because the system is auto-refilling without regard to other irrigation or precipitation/rain events.
 Flexible Daily Schedules water your lawn like filling up your car's gas tank anytime it hits a half tank (assuming allowed depletion is set to 50%).
+This practice of only drawing down the moisture level to a certain point is called Management Allowed Depletion, which establishes the maximum amount of water that can be removed from your zones (through evapotranspiration) before a watering cycle occurs.
+This ensures your lawn will receive the right amount of water - not too much or too little - and makes the most of the water available.

 Everyday we'll look at how much "fuel" your lawn has used and calculate when/if we've hit the refill point (allowed depletion).
 By default, we set the refill point (allowed depletion) to 50%, however this can be changed to anything from 0-100%; thus the name Management Allowed Depletion, or MAD.

-The Moisture Level graphs in the web app will display the percentage of the moisture available within MAD; or how much fuel do you have left before you hit the refill point.
-As such, if MAD is set to 50% and your Moisture Level graph reads 50%, then your lawn's "gas tank" is really 3/4 full and will be refilled when it's 1/2 full.
+The Moisture Level graphs display the percentage of the moisture available within, or how much fuel you have left before you hit the refill point.
+If MAD is set to 50% and your Moisture Level graph reads 50%, then your lawn's "gas tank" is really 3/4 full and will be refilled when it's 1/2 full.
 If your Moisture Level graph reads 0%, then your lawn's "gas tank" is really 1/2 full and ready for a refill.
 Think of it as a percentage of a percentage.
 Flexible Daily schedules will always water when the Moisture Balance hits Allowed Depletion.

 If you feel your zone is in need of more immediate watering, you can click on the "Adjust" button and select "Empty".
 This will take your soil moisture down to this zone's minimum threshold.
 The next time a Flex Daily schedule performs its checks, it will know it's time to refill the zone.